0xMukesh/thw-faucet-cli/blog.md

 Let's now generate the README.md using oclif 👀.
 Run `yarn oclif readme` command.
 This should generate a README.md with the table of content of all the commands which we have created and with their usage and descriptions.

 Let's now publish it to npmjs by using the `npm publish` command.
-Wooho!
+Woohoo!
 It's finally done!

 ![](https://c.tenor.com/MkyiUsAp8t8AAAAM/tom-and-jerry-tom-the-cat.gif)

 # 👋 The end

-All those who have read the blog post until here you can deserve a big round of applause.
+All those who have read the blog post until here can deserve a big round of applause.

 ![](https://c.tenor.com/Sq7rY9NKKd4AAAAC/oscars-standing-ovation.gif)